(This is Part 1 of a two-part series focused on “Watching from a distance.”)

 Our wealth of stories has increased.
 We have collected new jokes and new outlooks.
 As we return to our old lives — be it by a phone call or a visit — we take some of our new life with us.

 This can be refreshing.
-It can widen our loved one’s perspectives, provide a gentle distraction, even help them live a life vicariously that they cannot live themselves as they hear about ours.
+It can widen our loved one’s perspectives, provide a gentle distraction, and even help them live life vicariously that they cannot live themselves as they hear about ours.

 This is not to say our loved one is a project or someone to be “cultured”.
-We have simply become the means of something that is natural and incidental.
+We have simply become the means of something natural and incidental.

 The interactions of a different life build up daily experiences.
 Let’s be aware of this, and the gentle relief it can bring.

 WE CAN ALSO REFRESH AND RELIEVE THE CLOSE WATCHERS